aliyusifov99/laptop_price_predictor/README.md

 # Laptop price predictor website
-In this project I built a websote for laptop price prediction.
+In this project I built a website for laptop price prediction.
 It started from data analysis till website deployment.
 All the resources available in this repository.
 This project includes:
 * Data preprocessing
 * Data cleaning